 Divorce and children

 Given the adverse outcomes for children, parents and society at large, high conflict divorces are currently at the centre of attention for policy makers and the legislature.
 Many legal questions arise regarding these important social issues.
 What is the role of family law and of procedural law?
 Would altering the structure of divorce proceedings result in different outcomes?
 This highly complex question goes beyond the legal domain, which is why we cooperate with experts from other disciplines.
 By participating in such multidisciplinary teams we can provide better answers for these complex issues.
+In these matters, the strategic theme Dynamics of Youth plays an important role.

-This theme also includes a large-scale multidisciplinary research project concerning compliance with agreements about care and contact after divorce that is undertaken by researchers from both legal (Wendy Schrama and Christina Jeppesen de Boer - UCERF) and social science disciplines (UCERF, UU and the VU).
 The authority of parents and guardians is of great importance and is characterised by the three-way relationship between the state, the parents and the child.
 Christina G. Jeppesen de Boer has been the specialist in this field since she received her PhD in 2008.
+Iris Reinders is conducting PhD Research into disputes in joint custody after divorce between parents regarding their child(ren).